-‘On Aging’ by Maya Angelou confronts the reader with an ageing speaker’s strong beliefs about what it means to grow old and how she wants to be treated.
+‘On Aging’ by Maya Angelou confronts the reader with an aging speaker’s strong beliefs about what it means to grow old and how she wants to be treated.

 In the first lines of ‘On Aging’ the speaker begins by telling the reader that there is no need for them to come up and talk to her when she’s sitting quietly.
 Just because she’s quiet, doesn’t mean she needs company.
 The same request is applied later on in the poem.
 If she’s struggling to get upstairs, don’t pity her and bring her a rocking chair.

 She doesn’t want to be treated any differently than when she was young.
 In fact, she states, she knows she’s the same person she’s always been even though there are a few physical changes The poem concludes with the speaker noting her physical changes but at the same time feeling grateful that she can still breathe at all.

 Poetic Techniques in On Aging

 ‘On Aging’ by Maya Angelou is a single stanza poem made up of twenty lines.
 These lines follow a changing rhyme scheme.
 Some endings, such as “-ing,” is repeated throughout the text (lines 3, 9, 13) while others are used more frequently, but are just as variable.
 An example of the latter can be seen through the words “quietly,” “me,” and “sympathy” in lines one, five, and six and “lazy” in line fifteen.
 Or, in the last few lines, there are the pairings of “then” and “chin” and “wind” “in”.

 Repetition is one of the many techniques Angelou uses in ‘On Aging’.
 It can be seen through the use and reuse of other techniques, such as figurative language, or of a word or phrase itself.
 For instance, “Hold!
 Stop!” in lines five and six.
 This is also an example anaphora or the repetition of a word or phrase at the beginning of multiple lines, usually in succession.